yozyyyqls/CircleMusicWaveform/README.md

     }
 }

-// Start the music and the visualizer.
+// 5.
+Start the music and the visualizer.
 Once you active the WaveEngine, the wave data will be captured and pass to the WaveRenderer. fun play() {
     mediaPlayer.start()
-    waveEngine.active = true
+    waveEngine.active = true // Start the WaveEngine by changing the acticve field.
 }

 fun pause() {